NetApp/harvest/docs/system-requirements.md

 Harvest is written in Go, which means it runs on recent Linux systems.
 It also runs on Macs for development.

-Hardware requirements depend on how many clusters you monitor and the number of metrics you choose to collect.
+Hardware requirements depend on how many clusters you monitor and the number of metrics you chose to collect.
 With the default configuration, when monitoring 10 clusters, we recommend:

 - CPU: 2 cores
 - Memory: 1 GB